tetratelabs/qcon-labs/docs/vm_workloads.md

 The purpose of the eastwest-gateway in this scenario will be to allow the Istio sidecar proxy on the virtual machine to call the control plane running inside the cluster.
 The second role of the eastwest-gateway is in the scenarios where the VM and Kubernetes cluster are running in different networks.
 In that scenario, the workloads communicate to each through the eastwest-gateway.

-## Preparing virtual machine namespace and files
+## Prepare virtual machine namespace and files

 For the virtual machine workloads, we have to create a separate namespace to store the WorkloadEntry resource and any other VM workload related resources.
 Additionally, we will have to export the cluster environment file, token, certificate, and other files we will have to transfer to the virtual machine.